Jump to section

 Building and maintaining a good relationship between housemates can help to avoid issues escalating into problems.
 A good relationship will also make living in the house more enjoyable for everybody.
 Having a good relationship does not necessarily mean being best friends but should involve a level of mutual respect that allows everyone to feel comfortable.

-If you're struggling to resolve a dispute, our academic and welfare advisor can provide some advice.
+If you're struggling to resolve a dispute, our academic and welfare advisors can provide some advice.

 Complaints: If you have a complaint it is important to contact your energy supplier first.
 Suppliers have to accept complaints made by telephone, writing and through their website.